Minna Atsumare! Falcom Gakuen

 Minna Atsumare!
 Falcom Gakuen (みんな集まれ！ファルコム学園, Minna Atsumare!
 Farukomu Gakuen) is a Japanese 4-panel comedy manga series by Daisuke Arakubo, serialized in Monthly Falcom Magazine.
 The manga was serialized to celebrate the video game company Nihon Falcom's 30th anniversary.
-Characters from their Ys and Trails franchises appear in the series.
+It is based on the game Ys vs. Trails in the Sky, featuring characters from their Ys and Trails franchises.

 It was collected in four tankōbon volumes.
 An anime television series adaptation aired between January and March 2014, with a second season, Minna Atsumare!
 Falcom Gakuen SC, airing between January and March 2015.